nismod/microsimulation/README.md

 - [X] static population microsimulation: refinement/testing
 - [X] static household microsimulation: refinement/testing
 - [ ] dynamic population microsimulation: in prototype, reimplementation in progress
+- [X] dynamic househould microsimulation: basic model
+- [X] population-househould assignement algorithm : basic implementation
-- [ ] dynamic househould microsimulation: drawing board
+- [ ] coupled dynamic household-population microsimulation: drawing board

 ## Introduction
 ### Static Microsimulation - Population
 This refers to a sequence of microsyntheses, seeded with 2011 census data, with marginals from ONS mid-year-estimates (2001-2013) and ONS sub-national population projections (2014-2039).
 - limited categories available: gender, age, ethnicity.
-- highest geographical resolution is currently limited to MSOA.
+- highest geographical resolution is currently limited to MSOA (census tables with single year of age are not available at a lower resolution)

 ### Static Microsimulation - Households
 This refers to a sequence of microsyntheses, seeded with microsynthesised data, with overall counts coming from DCLG household forcasts (1991-2039).